KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/FHIRAssets/AllAssets/Profiles/Profile-England-Organization/Bindings.page.md

 ## Bindings (differential)

-More information about the bindings to UK Core ValueSets can be found below.
+More information about the bindings to England ValueSets can be found below.

 <table class="assets">
 <tr>